Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 ## Challenges

-- Experiment with the formatting on the email.
+- Experiment with the formatting of the email.
 How can you make it look more professional?

 ## Summary